acaloiaro/adriano.fyi/content/post/2020-10-21-my-wireless-internet-setup.md

 Scenario:

-You have an "unlimited" data plan with some fine print that says after `X` gigabytes of usage, you'll be throttled to `2G` speed.
+> You have an "unlimited" data plan with some fine print that says after `X` gigabytes of usage, you'll be throttled to `2G` speed.

-You're half way through the month and you've already consumed `X` gigabytes of data.
+> You're half way through the month and you've already consumed `X` gigabytes of data.
+You try to load https://reuters.com to see what insanity the US cheeto-in-chief has been spewing, but the page won't load.

 Now it's important to know how fast "2G speed" is.
 Almost all providers throttle to 2G speed when they throttle, so make no mistake: **2G SPEED IS WAY TOO SLOW**

 You're not getting anything done at `2G` speed.
 Specifically, it's `128Kbps`, or an ISDN line, or `~2x` the speed of your childhood AOL dialup connection.
 Scientifically, it's the speed at which you test a web page in your browser and you give up saying: "Nope, no internet here".
 So if you're getting throttled, you're neither playing nor working on the interwebs.
 And let me be clear, if you're getting throttled to `128Kbps/2G` speed, you're _lucky_ if you see that kind of speed.
 You're probably running at 1995 `56K` dialup at best.